 - Receive impartial guidance and needed answers from a licensed insurance agent at GoHealth.
-One quick call will help you figure out which plans fit your needs — even if that means Medicare Advantage.
+One quick call will help you figure out which plans fit your needs.
 Give us a call at 1-855-792-0088 TTY: 771.

 Average HCC Score: The Hierarchical Condition Category score gauges a population’s overall health.
 The score is based on a value of 1.0.
 Populations with an HCC score of less than 1.0 are considered relatively healthy.
 The score can be used to estimate health costs.